- How can I become an egg donor?

 Once we have received and reviewed your Egg Donor Application, you will be informed whether you have been denied or will proceed to the next step in becoming a donor.

-At this point, you will be asked to complete a more detail Donor Application and 6 to 8 photos of yourself (please include at least one (1) full-length photo.
+At this point, you will be asked to complete a more detailed Egg Donor Application with 6 to 8 photos of yourself (please include at least one (1) full-length photo.

 After we have received and reviewed your records, we will schedule a consultation, possible physical exam and ultrasound.
 You may have a hormonal blood test done on your first, second, or third day of your menstrual period.
 You will complete the remaining requirements (lab tests and psychological evaluation) after a recipient couple has chosen you.
 If you complete the qualifications, you will be notified and matched with the recipient to start the process.
 You will have a second consultation with Dr. Schnell or Dr. Sims to discuss consent forms.